DustBuddies/Visualisation-Website/README.txt

 ~~ Known Issues ~~

-    - The search function is currently not functional.
-Using the search button instead flashes a message in the browser.
-    - The category select function is currently not functional.
-This also flashes a message in the browser.
-    - The slider of the Radial Visualisation is currently broken.
-    - Both Visualisations only create 1 node for each row in the .csv file
-    - In the Radial Visualisation hovering over a node currently shwos no useful information.
-    - The website Visualisations are only designed to fit on a widescreen monitor.
-They do not scale to fit the viewing device.
-    - The terminal gives many warnings: 'BokehUserWarning: ColumnDataSource's columns must be of the same length.
+    - The terminal may give many warnings: 'BokehUserWarning: ColumnDataSource's columns must be of the same length.
 Current lengths: ('index', 45), ('toId', 27)'